 How long is Yeast good for when prepared in a dish?

 How long does yeast last?
 That depends.
 How long does flour last?
-In general, it expires along with the fastest expiring ingredient in the dish.
+In general, all foods expire along with the fastest expiring ingredient in the dish.

 What are our shelf life resources?